Thanks for visiting Free Tours by Foot New York!

 See photos of the tour on our Facebook page and check out our self-guided Rockefeller Center Tour.

 Where: 1250 Avenue of the Americas (6th Ave.)
-Look for your guide with the Free Tours by Foot logo on the East side of 6th Ave. between 49th and 50th Streets.
+Look for your guide with the Free Tours by Foot logo on the East side of 6th Ave. between 49th and 50th Streets (map).

 Duration: Approximately 1.5-2 hours.
 Tour distance is approximately 1.5 miles (2K)

-When: Our tour is not available in the winter, though an amended version is included on our Midtown Manhattan Tour.
+When: @2pm Fridays mid-March through December.
+Our tour is not available in the winter, though an amended version is included on our Midtown Manhattan Tour.
+Tours go out rain or shine.
+Dress appropriate for the weather.

 If you can’t make one of our tours, you might consider one of the New York tourist passes, which include free guided tours of Greenwich Village.